 As a child, I played for parent-coaches until high school.
 My coaches had no coach education.
 My soccer coach for a few years was a P.E. teacher; otherwise, I played for an accountant, construction manager, several doctors, a phone company manager, and a real estate broker.
 Their knowledge of the sport varied, but they provided a great environment.
 We enjoyed playing.
 In hindsight, their instruction and drills could have been better and more game-like, but their approach was not much different than many traditional coaches.

-At every level, I was under the impression that winning was the most important thing, but I also never felt shame or embarrassment when we lost, and I do not remember a coach yelling at us about a loss.
+At every level, I was under the impression that winning was the most important thing, but I never felt shame or embarrassment when we lost, and I do not remember a coach yelling at us about a loss.
 Most of our frustration when we lost was with ourselves.
 I was on successful teams, mediocre teams, and teams that barely won a game.
 I probably had nearly as much fun on the bad teams as the good teams.

 For the most part, everyone played.
 In soccer and baseball, it was either a rule or an unwritten rule that everyone played; in basketball, there were games when a player or two did not play.
 However, our basketball program started B and C teams for 4th-8th graders to get more players involved and playing, as basketball was the only sport that had tryouts prior to high school.